Turn to These Streaming Workouts When You Can't Break a Sweat at the Gym

 Cost: $20/month or $200/year, with a free 30-day trial; ondemand.exhalespa.com.

 Required equipment: Some of the workouts call for light dumbbells, a resistance band, a yoga mat, or a chair, but many are bodyweight-only.

 Try it if: You love using yoga and meditation as a way to de-stress, but also love the occasional cardio burst.

 For barre die-hards, Physique 57 is the OG dance-inspired workout.
 Their streaming interface is super advanced compared to most, offering the ability to take shorter workout videos and link them together to create one longer workout that suits your needs.
 Their platform also offers several preset training programs, including a four-week HIIT-focused barre program and a two-week core-focused one.

 Try it if: You like barre and mat Pilates and want to be able to customize the moves in your workouts.
 (Don't think barre is tough enough?
 Try this intense barre workout that will make you sweat.)

 While there are several barre studios that offer some of the best streaming workouts, Pure Barre stands out for the variety of classes offered.
-Choose from workout durations of 10 minutes up to 60 minutes, as well as pre- and postnatal workouts.
+Choose from workout durations of five minutes up to 60 minutes, as well as pre- and postnatal workouts.
 (ICYMI, barre workouts can seriously improve your fitness level.)

 Try it if: You love barre and/or are in search of specialized pre- and postnatal workouts.

 Bulldog Yoga (with studio locations in Boulder, CO; Villanova, PA; and Malvern, PA) prides itself on making yoga more accessible and approachable—and that's only reinforced by the fact that you can now stream their classes in the comfort of your own home without handing over your first-born child.
 You can use the best streaming workouts all month long for less than half of the price of a typical studio class—or buy a one-day unlimited streaming pass for just $5.